tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/06-Stu_Blockchain_Sentiment/README.md

 # Blockchain Sentiment

-When you read a news article, normally the headline is the hook to continue reading.
-However, a negative title could lead you to skip reading an article if you don't want to be in a bad mood.
-But is this accurate?
+Headlines of news articles usually serve as the hook to compel people to keep reading.
+However, negative titles could prevent people from reading news, if they don't want to get depressed.
+But wait-is this accurate?

 In this activity, you are tasked to corroborate that a news title with a negative sentiment leads to a negative content.
 You will use VADER sentiment to accomplish this work using the news articles that you previously downloaded in The Voice of the Blockchain activity.